BlueprintKit

 How Much Does a Kitchen Remodel Cost in 2026

 Real cost breakdowns for kitchen remodels in 2026, from budget refreshes to full gut renovations.
-Based on actual project data from a licensed general contractor in Los Angeles.
+Based on actual project data from a licensed general contractor — works in any market.

 If you search for kitchen remodel costs online, you will find the same vague ranges repeated everywhere: "$15,000 to $75,000" with no context, no detail, and no way to figure out where your project actually falls.